 - Gibson Les Paul Standard ’50s

-- Les Paul Standard ’50s Goldtop
+- Gibson Les Paul Standard ’50s Gold Top

-- Custom Shop 1957 Les Paul Goldtop
+- Gibson Custom Shop 1959 Light Aged Les Paul

 As it happens, Allman never played a Les Paul with a pick guard.
 So if you are looking for authenticity, I would recommend trying to buy a Les Paul without one.